adavadkardhruv13/adavadkardhruv13/README.md

 - 👋 Hi, I’m @adavadkardhruv13 (DHRUV-ADAVADKAR)
-- 👀 I’m interested in DevOps & Cloud
+- 👀 I’m interested in Backend & Django.
-- 🌱 I’m currently learning CI/CD
+- 🌱 I’m currently learning Data Structures and Algorithms.
 - 💞️ I’m looking to collaborate on some open source projects
 - 📫 How to reach me, connect with me on Twitter - @dhruv_adavadkar